craigyjp/Jupiter-8-Editor-Assigner/README.md

 I created a perl script to convert the factory JP-08 patches to the same format as my editor and loaded all the original 64 jupiter 8 patches.

+16 banks of 64 patches/performances are now available by pressing the recall button and scrolling through the banks.

 # Things to do

 * possibly switch to sysex for 0-255 parameter changes for better resolution.